 Patient care is our highest priority, so rest assured you'll have your treatment in a modern, bright clinic full of incredibly sophisticated technology.
-We implant the industry leading Intraocular Lens (IOLs) such as an implantable collamer lens (ICL) from global leaders STAARSURGICAL.
-The ophthalmic surgeon who treats you will be a specialist who has carried out thousands of successful intraocular procedures during their career.
+We implant the industry leading Intraocular Lens (IOLs) from global leaders like formen formen vision and ZEINS.
+The ophthalmic surgeon who treats you will be a specialist who has carried out thousands of successful treatments during their career.
 The care that you receive before, during and after your surgery will be exceptional.